VTL 600(1)(a), “Leaving the Scene of an Accident With Property Damage”

 • Q. Can I go to jail for leaving the scene of an accident?

-A. The vast majority of cases do not involve jail time.
+A. Most cases do not involve jail time.
 In a situation of a repeat offender, a DWI, or a serious injury or death, the chances of jail increase exponentially.

 • Q. I got into an accident, got all nervous, and drove away.
 What should I do now?